Bone and Cartilage Quiz

 Ans. (b)

-Ques.
-The connective tissue of the vertebrate body is built up from fibres of the protein collagen, embedded in a polysaccharide matrix to form
+The connective tissue of the vertebrate body is built up from fibers of the protein collagen, embedded in a polysaccharide matrix to form:

 (a) Cartilage